-- The client accesses the Google App Engine application to start an upload.
+- The client accesses the App Engine application to start an upload.
 Depending on the type of clients, this request can be: (1) a simple HTTP request from the browser or (2) a call to an endpoint implemented by the App Engine application from a mobile or desktop application, such as a batch uploader.
 The App Engine application is responsible for authenticating the client/user and coordinate the Cloud Storage access.

 - If the client is a web browser, the application can generate a signed upload URL to the Cloud Storage embedded in an HTTP POST form.
 Otherwise, if the client is a mobile or desktop application, the web application returns Cloud Storage access information as an endpoint call response.

-- Regardless of the client, media files are uploaded to Google Cloud Storage directly by using either the web form or the Cloud Storage RESTful APIs.
+- Regardless of the client, media files are uploaded to Cloud Storage directly by using either the web form or the Cloud Storage RESTful APIs.

-- Google Cloud Storage returns a response back to the client.
+- Cloud Storage returns a response back to the client.
 Depending on the uploading mechanism used in Step 3, the response can either be an HTTP response for form-based upload or a RESTful API response.